raeleus/Hashtag-DnD/README.md

 v.
 0.2.1
 * Call `#xp` with the parameter `party` to add xp to the entire group
 * List places of interest at your current coordinates to `#location`
+* Fixed being unable to use #damage to target enemies in combat.
+Thanks coryking!
 * Minor bug fixes and improvements

 v.
 0.2.0